 I joined forces with a local entrepreneur and opened Horizon Properties, a real estate company in Dominical and decided that I would not be moving back to the U.S.A.
 Horizon Properties was a resounding success.
 This was at the beginning of the pre-crash time of 2004 and there was lots of available money floating around and word had gotten out about Costa Rica’s southern pacific zone.

 And on it goes.
 The intervening years provided a plethora of “expecteds” and “un-expecteds”.
 Let’s fast forward to the present.

 Expected: So, I am approaching my 20th year in Costa Rica.
 I am very settled in my small home in Playa Hermosa de Osa.
 I am extremely content with my home, friends, work & play.

 Unexpected: I get a call from my sister.
 She is my favorite (granted, she is my only, but if I had several sisters, I’m sure she’d be my favorite. :).

 Audrey calls and says “our brother is in the hospital with a mystery brain thing”.
 I said that I’d have the phone by my bed and to please call regardless of the hour.
 I woke up the next day to an e-mail that said simply “Just come”.
 So I did.

 Unexpected: 5 weeks later our beloved brother Joe died.
 He was 8 years my junior.
 This was truly unexpected.

 He and my sister had been caring for our aging mother.
 During those 5 weeks, it became apparent that proper care of Mom required two people.
 I would move to California.
-I returned to Costa Rica saying that I’d be back in a month.
+I returned to Costa Rica saying that I’d be back to Davis in a month.
 Three months later I returned.
-I’m not nearly as mobile, nor “simple living, as I had thought.
+I’m not nearly as mobile, nor “simple living”, as I had thought.